LaurentVeyssier/end-to-end-order-management-agentic-workflow/README.md

 # README — Beaver Multi‑Agent Project

-Final project of the Multi-agent Systems course, part of [Udacity Agentic AI Nanodegree](https://www.udacity.com/course/agentic-ai--nd900).
-The project implements an end-to-end order management system handled by multiple specialized worker agents and an orchestrator agent.
+Final project from the Multi-agent Systems course, part of [Udacity Agentic AI Nanodegree](https://www.udacity.com/course/agentic-ai--nd900).
+The project implements an end-to-end order management system handled by multiple specialized worker agents and an orchestrator agent using smolagents python library.

 UPDATE:
-- improved agentic workflow using pydantic-ai SDK in place of smolagents + additonal tweaks
+- improved agentic workflow using pydantic-ai SDK in place of smolagents + additional tweaks

 ## 1) Executive summary
 - The project simulates a small paper company operated by a multi‑agent system that: